 Luca E. Lum is an artist and writer

-She explores the ways the animal and the machine are entangled, becoming instruments that parse change, anticipation and catastrophe.
-She also examines the aesthetics of what she terms "ghostless" or "post-hauntological time" - a condition where loss is increasingly foreclosed and the ghost is alienated from its labours.
+My work explores the historical entanglement of the animal and the machine, becoming mirrors, proxies, and instruments that parse crisis and change, anticipation and catastrophe.
+I also narrativise and parse the aesthetics and horror of what I term as "ghostless" or "post-hauntological time" – a condition where the ghost is alienated from its labours.
+I look at misrecognition as an organising principle in technocapitalism.

-She writes on death, illness, abandonment, disembodiment, sex and the erotic, ecological grief, and species memory.
-She has been published by the Asian Film Archive, Nang Magazine, Cthulhu Books, and National Gallery Singapore's online platform
+I write on death, illness, abandonment, disembodiment, sex and the erotic, ecological grief, and species memory.
+I have been published by the Asian Film Archive, Nang Magazine, Cthulhu Books, and National Gallery Singapore's online platform

-Singapore inspires much of her (dis)orientations around time, metabolic control, misrecognition, and the horror of being anesthetized from loss.
+Singapore inspires much of my (dis)orientations around time, metabolic control, misrecognition, and the horror of being anesthetized from loss.

 🗡️